Henry James Tollemache

-Henry James Tollemache (1846 – 2 April 1939) was a British Conservative Party politician.
-He served as the Member of Parliament successively for West Cheshire (1881–1885) and Eddisbury (1885–1906).
+Henry James Tollemache (5 July 1846 – 2 April 1939) was a British Conservative politician and landowner in Cheshire.
+He served as the Member of Parliament successively for West Cheshire (1881–85) and Eddisbury (1885–1906), concentrating on agricultural issues.
+He was Deputy Lieutenant (1893) and Vice-Lieutenant of Cheshire (from 1924), and was also a justice of the peace and president of the Cheshire Agricultural Society.